Julianhm9612/docker-elk-stack/README.md

 # docker-elk-stack
-Example of an elastic stack configuration in docker
+Example of an elastic stack configuration in docker :whale: